 Heart Education & Disease Prevention

-CHI Health Heart Care community education programs are designed to reduce heart and vascular disease risk by helping individuals make lifestyle changes and to improve the lives of those already been affected by heart disease and stroke.
+CHI Health Heart Care classes are designed to reduce heart and vascular disease risk by helping individuals make lifestyle changes and to improve the lives of those already been affected by heart disease and stroke.
 All programs are presented by healthcare professionals who are certified in their respective fields.

 Commit to Quit Tobacco Cessation

 Commit to Quit is an eight-week class that helps you quit tobacco, for good.
 During each class, members discuss issues important to them and learn from each other’s experiences.
 Classes focus on a variety of topics, including: